Limited parking nearby.

 Rare example of an early post mill.
 Damaged by storms in the 1900s, now fully restored by local volunteers.

-This unusual survivor is one of the oldest windmills in Britain.
-Pitstone windmill ground flour for the village for almost three hundred years until a freak storm in the early 1900s left it damaged beyond economic repair.
+This unusual survivor is one of the oldest post mills in Britain.
+Pitstone windmill ground flour for the local village for almost three hundred years until a freak storm in the early 1900s left it damaged beyond economic repair.